pgdouyon/vim-niffler/README.md

 Vim and is heavily inspired by [FZF][].

-I made Vim-Niffler because all the other fuzzy file finders I tried were either too slow for me (Unite) or didn't support opening the fuzzy finder in the current buffer window (FZF only opens the fuzzy finder in a split).
-FZF is much faster and more feature complete so I highly recommend trying it if split windows aren't a problem.
+I made Vim-Niffler because all the other fuzzy file finders I tried were either too slow without caching (Unite, CtrlP), too complicated (Unite), had a hideous codebase (CtrlP), or didn't support opening the fuzzy finder in the current window (FZF).

+If I had known about `g:ctrlp_user_command="ag %s"` and `g:ctrlp_use_caching=0` I probably would have never made Niffler, but now that I have it's nice to have a small, legible codebase that makes adding new features/changing core functionality a breeze.

 Usage